 Branded car titles vary from state to state, but some of the most common include the following:

-- Salvage: An insurance company will likely give a car a salvage branded title if it’s been involved in an accident and the repair costs are greater than 80% of its fair market value, i.e. a total loss.
+Salvage: What’s the difference between a branded title vs. salvage title?
+A salvage title is a type of branded title.
+An insurance company will likely give a car a salvage branded title if it’s been involved in an accident and the repair costs are greater than 80% of its fair market value, i.e. a total loss.

 Get More Tips for Smart Used Car Shopping From Green Light Auto Credit!

+To summarize: Are branded titles bad?
+While it’s possible to find a branded title car for cheap, the associated risks and costs you’ll need to cover to make it drivable, plus the lack of available insurance and financing, make them less than desirable.
 Green Light Auto Credit is your source for hassle-free car financing, regardless of whether you have good credit, bad credit, or no credit.
 We can help you get a dependable used car for rates and terms that work for you.
 Contact us today to learn more about what to lookout for while you car shop, such as branded titles and open liens.
-See why drivers from St. Charles to Florissant and beyond rely on us!
+See why drivers from Herculaneum to Florissant and beyond rely on us!